Residential Permit Parking District Program (RPPD)

 There are six different types of permits and passes used in RPPDs.
 They are:

-Vehicle Permit - Valid for up to two years.
+Vehicle Permit - Valid for up to one year.
 They are affixed to the

 lower left of a vehicle's rear window (may not be taped on).
 If the